What we do

-Ease suffering, promote compassion, create safe spaces
+Ease suffering, promote compassion and create safe spaces

-We envision a world where every working animal lives a life free from suffering, and is treated with respect and compassion.
+We envision a world… where every working animal lives a life free from suffering, and is treated with respect and compassion.
 To do this, we partner with local organisations and work alongside them to improve the working and living conditions of bullocks, donkeys, horses, camels, and more.
-We contribute to bettering animal’s lives in four different ways:

 Treat